Skip to main content

 INSPIRE THERAPY FOR CANINE MAMMARY CARCINOMA

-Principal Investigator Kyle Mathews Description This study is looking for dogs with 1-2 discrete mammary tumors measuring between 1-3cm to participate in a clinical trial that is investigating a new therapy called INSPIRE, which uses electrical pulses to safely destroy the membranes of cells within a tumor.
-Owners would need to bring their dog to…
+Principal Investigator Dr. Mike Sano Description This study is looking for dogs with 1-2 discrete mammary tumors measuring between 1-3cm to participate in a clinical trial that is investigating a new therapy called INSPIRE, which uses electrical pulses to safely destroy the membranes of cells within a tumor.
+Owners will need to bring their dog…

 Aug 3, 2022